-These might be some personal questions, but you need to answer truthfully as your surgeon has to recommend the best possible process for your unique circumstances.
+These might be personal questions, but you need to answer truthfully as your surgeon has to recommend the best possible process for your unique circumstances.

 All this information is also vital to your recovery period and what risks could be involved.

 Once you have been given the go-ahead, your doctor will examine your face and take some photos to get everything ready for your surgery.

 Depending on your unique requirements, this procedure can be done in-office or at the hospital.
-If you have multiple procedures done, you will be given a general anesthetic and dose off. (this will be done in a hospital).
+If you have multiple surgeries done, you will be given a general anesthetic and dose off.
+(That will do this in a hospital).

-If the buccal fat removal is the only surgery you are getting, you will be given local anesthesia and will be awake the whole time but will feel no pain (this will be done in-office).
+If the buccal fat removal is the only surgery you are getting, you will be given local anesthesia and awake the whole time but feel no pain (That will do this in-office).

 Your specialist will make a small cut on the inside of your cheek and apply pressure to the outer part to gain better access to the buccal fat pod.